ccmbioinfo/osmp/docs/local-dev.md

     ```
   - note that this will enable hot reloading.

-- (optional) start the storybook server
+- (optional) start the storybook server:
   - ```bash
         docker-compose exec -i react yarn storybook
     ```